abb997/dijkstra-with-sql/README.md

 This is an attempt to test ability of relational databases to solve graph traversing problems in PL/pgSQL.
 Procedures could be easily adapted to any SQL server with recursive SQL support.

-Original test code could be found here https://github.com/weinberger/nosql-tests and test data here https://s3.amazonaws.com/nosql-sample-data/postgresql-9.4.4.tar.bz2
+Original test code could be found here: https://github.com/weinberger/nosql-tests and test data here: https://s3.amazonaws.com/nosql-sample-data/postgresql-9.4.4.tar.bz2

+Relationship data that we need is in the postgresql-9.4.4/import/soc-pokec-relationships-postgres.txt

+run

+sed /_from/d soc-pokec-relationships-postgres.txt > relations.txt

+and use relations.txt
+in the data import command in db.sql:

+COPY relations FROM 'path-to-data/relations.txt' (format csv, delimiter E'\t');

 Files: